What Is Collagen?

-Because it makes up so many critical parts of our bodies, collagen is not only beneficial but essential to maintaining good health.
-However, the benefits of collagen supplements are still debated.
-While there is reasonable evidence that they help maintain hydrated skin and relieve osteoarthritis pain, more research is needed into less well-understood benefits, such as lowering blood pressure and blood sugar levels.
+Because it makes up so many critical parts of our bodies, collagen is not only beneficial but also essential for maintaining good health.
+But scientists are still debating the benefits of collagen powder and other collagen supplements.
+While there's reasonable evidence that they help maintain hydrated skin and relieve osteoarthritis pain, we need more studies into less well-understood benefits, such as lowering blood pressure and blood sugar levels.

 Here are some commonly cited benefits of collagen supplements:

 Stronger bones.
 As you age, your bones become less dense and more brittle, breaking more easily and taking longer to heal.
 Some research has found that taking daily collagen powder could help make your bones denser, slowing the aging process that makes them brittle and helping your body produce new bone.